-Staff who are likely to need to use physical intervention will be appropriately trained through the Team Teach Programme, where a certificate is kept on file.
+Staff who are likely to need to use physical intervention will be appropriately trained.

 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.

 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.